Frequently Asked Questions

 Can you help me make a Will?

-If you’re concerned about the cost of making a Will, we offer a free Will writing service in partnership with Solicitors for Older People Scotland.
-The service is available to anyone over the age of 50 living in Scotland.
+If you’re concerned about the cost of making a Will, we offer a free Will writing service, for more information visit click here.

 Using the service doesn’t place you under any obligation to remember Age Scotland in your Will but we hope you’ll take a moment to consider the difference you could make to older people and ensuring we can be there when they need us in the future.